artiomn/markdown_articles_tool/README.md

 ![Python application](https://github.com/artiomn/markdown_images_downloader/workflows/Python%20application/badge.svg)

-# Markdown articles image links fixer
+# Markdown articles tool 0.0.3

-Version 0.0.2.
+Version 0.0.3.

+Tool can be used:

-Simple script to download images and replace image links in markdown documents.
+- To download markdown article with images and replace image links.
-I.e. you have Markdown document with HTTP links.
-This script will find all links to images, download images and fix links in the document.
+  Find all links to images, download images and fix links in the document.
+  Similar images may be deduplicated by content hash.

+**In the next version:**
+    - Convert Markdown documents to:
+      * HTML.
+      * PDF.

 ## Usage